The Lord of the Rings: The Two Towers

 The regulars from "The Fellowship," for the most part, are back and there are one or two new editions to the story with Bernard Hill appearing as Theoden, the King of Rohan and, in a terrific, slimy performance, Brad Dourif as Sauron's puppet and spy in the kingdom, Grima Wormtongue.
 Lest you romantics fear, Liv Tyler appears again (in flashback) as Aragorn's elfish lover Arwen Undomiel.

 This huge project has made Peter Jackson a formidable force in world-class filmmaking and will ensure his A-list status for the rest of his career.
 If "The Two Towers" makes only half of what "Fellowship" made at the box office it will be considered a major success.
 But I don't think this will be the case.
 The huge, ready-made audience that is chomping at the bit to spend their hard earned dollar are going to flock to the theater in droves.
 The almost relentless battle sequences makes the characters take a back seat at times, making this a slight bit less enthralling development-wise than "The Fellowship of the Ring," but "The Two Towers" is an epic event.

 There are elements of derivativeness to parts of "The Two Towers" with the opening battle between Gandalf and a demon from hell being a reverse "Moby Dick" and with Howard Shore's music score often sounding like something out of "Braveheart."
 The "conventional" battles between men and Orcs are handled in routine manner and much of the action shone too close in.
-These are minor nits, though, and I give it an A-.
+These are minor nits, though.